 When World War II started with the German invasion of Poland, the United States declared neutrality, but began a program of mobilization.
 Patton was placed in a position to oversee the strengthening of America's armor forces.
 Then came the attack on Pearl Harbor, which forced America to enter the war.
 It was decided that America would focus on Europe first, and the first step for that strategy was to help eliminate the North Africa front, which was in the midst of back-and-forth battles between Erwin Rommel and his Afrika Korps, and Bernard Law Montgomery and his 8th Army.

 The next objective for the Allies was Sicily, as a stepping ground for invading Italy, during which he was placed in a supporting role to Montgomery thanks to the latter's machinations.
 The British 8th Army got bogged down, while Patton's 7th Army maneuvered across western Sicily through Palermo and then took Messina, the primary objective of the entire invasion.
-He was eventually sidelined by General Dwight D. Eisenhower for nearly a year however, due to losing his cool and slapping a pair of soldiers he accused of cowardice, who were suffering from what was then known as Battle Fatigue would would later be understood as Post Traumatic Stress Disorder.
+He was eventually sidelined by General Dwight D. Eisenhower for nearly a year however, due to losing his cool and slapping a pair of soldiers he accused of cowardice, who were suffering from what was then known as "Battle Fatigue", but would would later be understood as Post Traumatic Stress Disorder.
 Despite Patton issuing a formal apology to the soldiers and doctors involved both in person and in speech, these "Slapping Incidents" as they would come to be called ended up leaking to the American homefront, which resulted in harsh criticisms and many questioning whether he should be sent back to the United States.
 Ultimately, it was decided he would remain, due to his "aggressive, winning leadership in the bitter battles which are to come before final victory" meaning he would be better off on the front lines than any role he could serve at home.
 However, the incident did cost him a leading role in the upcoming Operation Overlord (At least according to Patton; Eisenhower claims the decision for who would lead Overlord was made long before the "Slapping Incidents" were made public), as Allied command felt they needed a commander with a level head and more control over his impulses to lead such a delicate and pivotal operation; thus, General Omar Bradley was named commander of Overlord's forces.
 Still, Patton still served a crucial role in command of the U.S. Third Army, training the inexperienced unit in preparation for the fighting on the European mainland in the months leading up to the invasion.

 The Germans had gained a great deal of respect for Patton as a battle commander and considered him to be a crucial element to the eventual invasion of France.
 By 1944, it was clear that the Allies were going to attempt a return to the continent; it was simply a question of where.
 The Allied Supreme Command, aware of this, made Patton a prominent figure in their "Fortitude" deception campaign, sending the Germans false report after false report of Patton's supposed location, troop movements, and activities, going so far as to place him in "command" of the fictitious First United States Army Group.
 As a result, as Patton trained with the Third Army, the Germans were utterly convinced that he was going to be at the tip of the Allies' spear, supposedly landing in Calais instead of Normandy.
 So convinced they were at this, even, that, even as the real invasion was well underway, the German army units sent to Calais refused to budge, believing that the initial landing were just a diversion and Patton was still on his way to face them.
-Once the landing and breakout at Normandy was a success, Patton was placed in command of the Third Army and began a relentless drive across France, striking too rapidly for the Germans to organize any defenses.
+Once the landing and breakout at Normandy was a success, Patton and his Third Army transferred to France and began a relentless drive across the country, striking too rapidly for the Germans to organize any defenses.

 After the fighting, Patton was appointed to be military governor of Bavaria, which was within the American occupation zone.
 Throughout his career, he was a staunch anti-communist and believed that a war against the Russians would be inevitable.
 He famously made comments that he would rearm the defeated Germans in order to fight their "true enemy."
 Naturally, none of the Allied Supreme Command had any stomach for starting World War III when World War II was still settling down, and so he was relieved of his current posting and placed in command of the Fifteenth Army, who sought to compile a complete history of the war.